 This group has a higher divorce rate than the national average.

-Adult children tend to choose life partners remarkably similar to their alienating parents.
 These partners put their own needs first, lacked empathy for others, and sought excessive control over them, eventually leading to a divorce.

 Also See: Malicious Parent Syndrome